-Jean-François Trempe, PhD, obtained his doctoral degree from the University of Oxford in 2007.
-He pursued postdoctoral training at McGill University and the Montreal Neurological Institute, Canada, and became an assistant professor at McGill University in 2013.
-Dr. Trempe studies the structure of proteins that play a role in Parkinson’s disease and aims to describe the function of these proteins.
-He currently holds a Canada Research Chair in Structural Pharmacology associated with a Canadian Fund for Innovation (CFI) grant.
-He received the New Investigator Award from Parkinson Society Canada in 2014.
-He has published 40 articles during his career, notably on the topics of ubiquitin and neurodegenerative diseases.
-His most important contributions to date are the structure determination of Parkin, published in Science in 2013, which revealed the mechanism of inhibition of this important target, and the mechanism of ubiquitin recognition by PINK1 through autophosphorylation (Rasool et al EMBO Rep 2018).
+Jean-Francois Trempe obtained his PhD in biochemistry from the University of Oxford in 2007.
+After postdoctoral training at McGill University and the Montreal Neurological Institute, he became an assistant professor at McGill in 2013 and obtained tenure in 2019.
+His goal is to elucidate the function of proteins implicated in Parkinson’s disease (PD) through 3D structure determination.
+He received the New Investigator Award from the Parkinson Society Canada in 2014 and holds a Canada Research Chair in structural pharmacology.
+He has published 65 articles (h-index 33) on the topics of ubiquitin and neurodegenerative diseases.
+His most important contributions to date involve solving the structure of Parkin (Science 2013), which revealed the mechanism of inhibition of this important PD target, and the elucidation of PINK1 activation through autophosphorylation (EMBO Rep 2018; Molecular Cell 2022).